vega/altair/doc/user_guide/marks/geoshape.rst

 Here we present a number of scale methods how Altair can be used:

 - ``quantile``, this type will divide your dataset (`domain`) into intervals of similar sizes.
 Each class contains more or less the same number of values/geometries (equal counts).
 The scale definition will look as follow:

 .. code:: python

     alt.Scale(type='quantile')

+And applied in our utility function:

 .. altair-plot::

     classify('quantile', size='default')

 - ``quantize``, this type will divide the extent of your dataset (`range`) in equal intervals.
 Each class contains different number of values, but the step size is equal (`equal range`).
 The scale definition will look as follow:

 .. code:: python

     alt.Scale(type='quantize')

+And applied in our utility function:

 .. altair-plot::

     classify('quantize', size='default')

 The ``quantize`` method can also be used in combination with ``nice``.
 This will "nice" the domain before applying quantization.
 As such:

 .. code:: python

     alt.Scale(type='quantize', nice=True)

+And applied in our utility function:

 .. altair-plot::

     classify('quantize', nice=True, size='default')

 - ``threshold``, this type will divide your dataset in separate classes by manually specifying the cut values.
 Each class is separated by defined classes.
 The scale definition will look as follow:

 .. code:: python

     alt.Scale(type='threshold', breaks=[0.05, 0.20])

+And applied in our utility function:

 .. altair-plot::

     classify('threshold', breaks=[0.05, 0.20], size='default')

-This definition above will create 3 classes.
+The definition above will create 3 classes.
 One class with values below `0.05`, one class with values from `0.05` to `0.20` and one class with values higher than `0.20`.

 So which method provides the optimal data classification for chloropleth maps?
 As